waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines: displays the first 10 lines of /etc/passwd
 6-third_line:displays the third line of the file iacta
 7-file: the file with a long name displays "Best School"
+8-cwd_state: writes into the file ls_cwd_content that result of the command ls -la